RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 #### Position command (fingers)
 For this the *position* input is always set to *true*.

-The variables armCommand is set to *true* and the fingerCommand is set to *false*.
+The variables armCommand is set to *false* and the fingerCommand is set to *true*.

 I did not write down the actual finger values I have sent and the resulting values given by the joint state publisher.
 However, I could conclude from the test that the joint angles reached their position within an angle of 0.03 radians.
 This is also verified by the code corresponding to this function (it sets the goal as reached when the angle is within 0.03 radians).